Duriavenator: Palaeobiology

 Benson and Barrett pointed out in 2009 that the teeth at the front of the dentary in Duriavenator were longer than those at the back, were circular in cross-section, and were slightly inclined forwards, and that such heterodonty (difference in tooth morphology) seen in megalosauroids and some other theropods may be associated with plucking or precise grasping during feeding.
 Large, carnivorous theropods (such as tyrannosaurids) often have relatively uniform, homodont teeth instead.
 Holtz stated in 2012 that lighter megalosaurids, with their long, shallow snouts and relatively weak bites, would have relied on their stout, well-muscled arms to catch and kill their prey.
 Paul suggested in 2016 that megalosaurids were ambush predators, whose prey included sauropods and stegosaurs.
+The American palaeontologists Bruce M. Rothschild and Virginia Naples suggested in 2017 that the lateral grooves on the dentary of Duriavenator were similar to those of albertosaurine tyrannosaurids, interpreting these grooves as sensory organs analogous to the lateral lines of fish, which might have helped in determining the direction of the wind and the origin of a detected scent.

 Palaeoenvironment

 The only known Duriavenator specimen was collected from the Upper Inferior Oolite geological formation, in the Garantiana garantiana subzone of the Parkinsonia parkinsoni ammonite zone (index fossil zones used for stratigraphic dating), which dates to the late Bajocian, about 168 million years ago.
 This unit is composed of limestone and marl, and contains fossils of marine invertebrates.

+During the Middle Jurassic, Britain was located in the subtropics, and along with the rest of Western Europe formed a part of an island archipelago, in a seaway narrowly separated from Laurentia (landmass consisting of North America and Greenland) to the west and the Fennoscandian Shield to the northeast.
+Britain was divided into a number of islands separated by shallow seas, including one formed by the London–Brabant Massif to the east, the Welsh Massif to the west, the Cornubian Massif to the southwest, and the Pennine-Scottish Massif to the north.

 Other dinosaurs from the Inferior Oolite Formation of England include the megalosaurid Magnosaurus, indeterminate megalosaurids, indeterminate sauropods, an indeterminate stegosaurid, and ornithopod tracks are also known.
+Other dinosaurs known from the Bajocian of Britain include the sauropod Cetiosaurus.